 The number of suburban Cook County families, youth, and individuals who are unhoused has risen in recent years.
 Several factors - including rising rents, stagnant incomes, pandemic disruptions to employment, and an end to the statewide eviction moratorium - combined to reverse a decade of downward trends.
 With a growing number of unhoused migrants and asylum seekers in the Chicago region, providing shelter to the scale it is needed will surely become more challenging and complicated in future years.
 Shelters help meet immediate safety needs, but permanent supportive housing (PSH) provides individuals and families with better stability and access to services.
-Recognizing this, agencies in suburban Cook County were able to increase the supply of PSH from 364 units in 2010 to over 1,490 units in 2022.
-While this has successfully reduced the number of people experiencing homelessness, there are still many with unmet housing needs.
+Recognizing this, agencies in suburban Cook County were able to increase the supply of PSH from 364 units in 2010 to over 1,490 units in 2022.5 While this has successfully reduced the number of people experiencing homelessness, there are still many with unmet housing needs.
 Given Oak Park's transit access and proximity to jobs and services, additional PSH in the community would offer significant benefits to families and individuals who need this housing option.

 Figure 11.
 Homelessness in Suburban Cook County, 2008-2022.
 Source: US Department of Housing and Urban Development.

+5 Source: US Department of Housing and Urban Development, 2023.